-Please see the uniform tab of the school website (https://www.ccshprimary.org.uk/Parents/Uniform/).
+Click here to see the up to date school uniform policy.
 Summer uniform is still worn until the October half term and so shorts and summer dresses are fine for September.

 Will my child be able to take part in after school clubs?

 Our wrap around care provider is Tree Tops.
 They run a breakfast and after school club in the school hall.
 Click here for details.

 We also run a variety of extra-curricular clubs although these are limited for Reception age children.
 You will receive notification from the school office at the start of each term about any clubs that are available.

 How can I support my child’s learning at home?

 Once the children are in school and settled, we will hold a Phonics and Reading meeting where we will speak to you about how we teach phonics and reading in school and what you can do to support this at home.
 This meeting is usually held after school hours in the first half of the autumn term.

 There will also be individual parents/carers meetings within the first term where we will talk to you about how your child is settling in.

 Who do I speak to if I have a question or concern?

 Please direct any further questions to Mrs Tucker or Mrs Joyce via the school office on 020 8856 4513 / firstname.lastname@example.org.
 Once the new term has started, if you need to speak to one of us, let us know when you see us at the school gate and we can organise a time, or call the office and they will arrange either a phone call or meeting for you.